ca-carr/smart_contracts/2024/seminar_3.1.md

 Once you have the image you should get a CID.
 Question, what does CID stand for?

+You can use the CID hash to find your image in the IPFS framework: https://ipfs.io/ipfs/Qmeaa9KRsSVhN5d2jFvdYS8u8VTuMfK3mpphW1PBkFpVM5

 Following the steps from the previous seminar, we are now going to create our own NFT!